Ashokavadana: Description of violence by Ashoka

 Ashokavadana mentions two incidents of Ashoka turning towards violence after adopting Buddhism.
 In one instance, a non-Buddhist in Pundravardhana drew a picture showing the Buddha bowing at the feet of Nirgrantha Jnatiputra (identified with Mahavira, the 24th Arihant of Jainism).
 On complaint from a Buddhist devotee, Ashoka issued an order to arrest him, and subsequently, another order to kill all the Ajivikas in Pundravardhana.
 Around 18,000 followers of the Ajivika sect were executed as a result of this order.
 Sometime later, another Nirgrantha follower in Pataliputra drew a similar picture.
 Ashoka burnt him and his entire family alive in their house.
 He also announced an award of one dinara (silver coin) to anyone who brought him the head of a Nirgrantha heretic.
 According to Ashokavadana, as a result of this order, his own brother, Vitashoka, was mistaken for a heretic and killed by a cowherd.
 Their ministers advised him that "this is an example of the suffering that is being inflicted even on those who are free from desire" and that he "should guarantee the security of all beings".
 After this, Ashoka stopped giving orders for executions.

 According to K. T. S. Sarao and Benimadhab Barua, stories of persecutions of rival sects by Ashoka appear to be a clear fabrication arising out of sectarian propaganda.
 Ashoka's own inscriptions Barabar Caves record his generous donations and patronage to Ajivikas.

 Description of Pushyamitra

-The Ashokavadana ends with the story of Pushyamitra (185–151 BCE), the Shunga king whose rule succeeded the Mauryan empire.
-However, the text wrongly mentions him as a member of the Maurya family.
-It has often been quoted for its disparaging description of Pushyamitra as an enemy of the Buddhist faith, which before him had been officially supported by the Mauryan empire:
+The Ashokavadana narrative has often been quoted for its description of the Shunga king Pushyamitra (185–151 BCE) as an enemy of the Buddhist faith, which had previously been officially supported by the Mauryan empire:

 Like other portions of the text, these accounts are regarded by many historians as being exaggerated.

+The text describes incorrectly describes Pushyamitra as a descendant of Ashoka:

+Other sources state Pushyamitra was not a member of the Maurya family.